Home

 Perth's AV Underground

-Thanks for the recent article at Create Digital Motion - nice to see someone's paying attention :)
+Thanks for the article at Create Digital Motion - nice to see someone's paying attention :)

 You can bring your own lappie to VJ, or just your showreel on DVD, portable Hard Drive, mini DV, thumbdrive or whatever you've got.
 If you use some weird codec, bring it along - and we're mostly PC so make sure your video files are PC compatible.
 And bring all your cables, adapters etc. Email us with any tech questions, eg if you want us to pre-test a clip to see if we have compatible codecs.